VA-Explorer/va_explorer/docs/training/admin_guides.md

   * - :rspan:`3` ``run_dhis``
     - ``--dhis_user``
     - :rspan:`3` Used to manually export VA data to DHIS2.
-Parameters are as described for the equivalent environment variables listed in :ref:`Integrations > DHIS2<../usage/integrations.md#dhis2>`
+Parameters are as described for the equivalent environment variables listed in :ref:`Integrations` > :ref:`DHIS2`

   * - ``--dhis_pass``
   * - ``--dhis_url``